 Open and effective competition when bidding

-If one looks at the General Procurement Guidelines that National Treasury issued to Government Departments, it is clear that Government wants the tender process to be fair, equitable, transparent, competitive and cost-effective exactly as Section 217 of the Constitution of South Africa requires.
-The Guidelines were issued by the Government as a prescription for standards of behavior, ethics and accountability which it requires of its public service as well as a statement of the Government's commitment to a procurement system, enabling the emergence of SMME’s.
+If one looks at the General Procurement Guidelines that National treasury issued to Government Departments, it is clear that Government wants the tender process to be fair, equitable, transparent, competitive, and cost-effective just as Section 217 of the Constitution of South Africa requires.
+The Government issued these guidelines as a prescription of standards of behaviour, ethics, and accountability which it requires of its public service as well as a statement of the Government's commitment to a procurement system which enables the emergence of SMME’s.

-The core principles of the procurement process in South Africa are:
+The core principles or five principles of the procurement process in South Africa are: